yide1235/YOLOv8-Inference-TFLite-Openvino/README.md

 # yolov8-object-tracking
 #### Implementation of Yolov8l tracking with tflite in C++

-### Phase:
+### yolov8_integer -> tracking for ssim and motion -> seg -> pascal-part-seg -> integrate_two_pipline

-integerated with video and motion detection do frame1, frame2, then use frame2 id to do frame2 and frame3 so for ssim, it is the matching algorithm between two images, may need to tune parameter when use for seq, just got a new one called yolov8forseq, the yolov8forseq is for motion detection, so for that part the motion detection should include when a new motion object is coming up and when a normal object is tracled as motion, also use the threshold way for motion detection.
+### Some explain of the tracking for motion detection:

-use ssim and motion differently
+Integerated with video and motion detection, do frame1, frame2, then use frame2 id to do frame2 and frame3 So for ssim, it is the matching algorithm between two images, may need to tune parameter when use.

-The order i developed is yolov8_integer->tracking->ssim->motion->seg->pascal-part-seg->integrate_two_pipline
+For seq, just got a new one called yolov8forseq, the yolov8forseq is for motion detection, so for that part the motion detection should include when a new motion object is coming up and when a normal object is tracled as motion, also use the threshold way for motion detection.

 ### Features